Roohparvar/irAEsProject/README.md

 ---

 ## Second Step Analysis
-The next stage includes **integration of datasets** using Seurat's integration workflow.
+- The next stage includes integration of datasets using Seurat's integration workflow.
-A new UMAP is generated to compare cluster behavior across the integrated datasets, enabling improved cross-sample analysis and interpretation.
+- A new UMAP is generated to compare cluster behavior across the integrated datasets, enabling improved cross-sample analysis and interpretation.
+- Following integration and UMAP visualization, significant genes were identified using a defined threshold for adjusted p-value, average log fold change, and expression percentage differences.
+- Based on the discovered marker genes and the guidance provided in the section 🧬 Annotation Guide—as well as through careful review of relevant scientific articles—annotation was performed to assign a cell type identity to each cluster.

 ---
 ## 🧬 Annotation Guide

 **Annotation** is a critical phase that requires careful literature review and reading of relevant scientific articles.
 The guide below provides a helpful starting point, but **note**: this guide alone is not sufficient.
 A thorough literature review is essential to achieve high-quality annotations.

----

 ### 🔍 Identifying Major Cell Types